Painful Sex: Dyspareunia - Causes, Symptoms, and Solutions

 Physical Factors

-Infection and Inflammation : Infections can cause pain during intercourse.
+• Infection and Inflammation: Infections can cause pain during intercourse.
 UTIs and STIs alike can make sex less than enjoyable and sometimes painful.
-Other conditions such as prostatitis (inflammation or infection of the prostate) can cause discomfort or pain during intercourse.
+Other conditions such as pelvic inflammatory disease (PID) and endometriosis can lead to chronic pelvic pain and discomfort during intercourse.

-Peyronie’s Disease : Peyronie’s disease is a condition where scar tissue builds in the penis, causing your carrot to curve.
+• Peyronie’s Disease: A condition where scar tissue builds in the penis, causing your carrot to curve.
 Peyronie’s disease may also make erections painful, therefore making intercourse difficult.

 Psychological Factors

-Anxiety and stress : While psychological factors such as anxiety, depression aren’t directly the cause of dyspareunia, they can contribute to or exacerbate the issue.
+• Anxiety and stress: Psychological factors such as anxiety and depression may not directly cause dyspareunia, but they can contribute to or exacerbate the issue.
 Performance anxiety coupled with the fear of painful intercourse can keep you in your head, potentially leading to further sexual dysfunction.

-Trauma : If you are a survivor of a negative sexual experience, trauma can lead to pain during intercourse.
+• Trauma: If you are a survivor of a negative sexual experience, trauma can lead to pain during intercourse.
+Genito-pelvic pain disorder is a broad term that includes physical and psychological factors affecting sexual comfort.

 Medical Conditions

-Hormones levels : There he is again, our temperamental, testy, yet necessary best friend, testosterone.
-Hormone imbalances such as low testosterone can lead to a laundry list of problems including sexual function, potentially leading to painful intercourse.
+• Hormone levels: There he is again, our temperamental, testy, yet necessary best friend, testosterone.
+Hormone imbalances such as low testosterone can lead to a laundry list of problems, including sexual function, potentially leading to painful intercourse.

-Medication : Side effects of certain medications can manifest as sexual dysfunction and genital pain, making sex all the more difficult.
+• Medication: Side effects of certain medications can manifest as female sexual pain , making sex all the more difficult.

 Treatment of Dyspareunia

-If you are experiencing pain during sex (dyspareunia), fret not.
+If you are experiencing pain during sex, fret not.
 There are ways around it.
 Of course, your treatment may vary depending on your specific needs.

 Medical Intervention

-Surgery : If your pain is caused by Peyronie’s disease or phimosis, surgical intervention is possible.
-Don't let curvature or foreskin issues curb your fornication!
+• Surgery: If your pain is caused by Peyronie’s disease or phimosis, surgical intervention is possible.

 Psychological Intervention

-Therapy and counseling : Addressing underlying psychological issues such as anxiety, depression, or relationship problems can help improve sexual function and reduce pain.
+• Therapy and counseling: Addressing underlying psychological issues can improve sexual function and reduce pain.

 Lifestyle Changes

-Meditation, breathing techniques, and mindfulness can all help reduce anxiety and stress surrounding sex.
+• Mindfulness and relaxation techniques can help reduce anxiety and stress surrounding sex.
 To learn more about mindfulness and sex, click here.

 Conclusion

 When it comes to sex, communication is always key.
-Keeping communication open and honest with your partner can ensure that you are comfortable, feel safe, getting your needs met, and enjoying the experience.
-If you are experiencing dyspareunia, speak to a medical professional to see what is contributing to your pain and what course of action is best for you.
+If you are experiencing dyspareunia, speak to a medical professional to identify the cause and best treatment.
 Remember, knocking boots shouldn’t knock you on your behind.
-The sooner we address dyspareunia and find the underlying cause, the sooner you and your partner(s) can get back to using positive descriptive words regarding your sex life!
+The sooner we address painful intercourse, the sooner you and your partner(s) can get back to the good stuff.

 Dr. Joshua Gonzalez